 - Wayfair Floral Design Ceramic knob

-If you prefer a more vintage look here are some knobs and pulls that come in multiple finishes, brass, brushed nickel and satin nickel.
+If you prefer the vintage look you would see in older homes here are some knobs and pulls that come in multiple finishes, brass, brushed nickel, and satin nickel.
 These look more like something you would see in an old house.

-Again, I get inspiration from Schoolhouse and Rejuvenation and find look-a-likes on Wayfair.
+I get inspiration from Schoolhouse and Rejuvenation and find the best matches on Wayfair